JanGorman/MapleBacon/README.md

 ### UIButton

 MapleBacon also comes with an extension on `UIButton` that works similar to the image view.
-The only additional parameter is the `UIControlState` that the images is for:
+The only additional parameter is the `UIControlState` that the image is for:

 ```swift
 import MapleBacon